SEAbdulbasit/MusicApp-KMP/README.md

 For iOS, AVKit is used
 For Android, Media Player is used
-For Desktop, VLCJ media player is used
+For Desktop, VLC media player is used
 For the Web, an HTML media player is used.

 ## Integration with Low-Level APIs